flonadb/flonadb/README.md

 FlonaDB effectively becomes a Type 3 JDBC driver when it is deployed in the client-server fashion.

-The database proxy knows about the location of the target databases and any other necessary information needed to connect to them e.g. connection URL, username, password etc. There is a lot of possibilities that come to mind if you carefully think through all this, you can sandwich a plethora of cool centralized features that are agnostic to the target database system between your applications and the target database systems like integrating a custom security model result set caching, shared connection pooling, data masking, collecting statistics, connection management and monitoring, query timing and logging etc.
+The database proxy knows about the location of the database instances and any other necessary information needed to connect to them e.g. connection URL, username, password etc. There is a lot of possibilities that come to mind if you carefully think through all this, you can sandwich a plethora of cool centralized features that are agnostic to the database systems between your applications and the database instances like integrating a custom security model result set caching, shared connection pooling, data masking, collecting statistics, connection management and monitoring, query timing and logging etc.

 Note: Currently, only a JDBC driver is available for FlonaDB.
 It can be used by any application written with any of languages in the Java family.
 Python users can also use it alongside [this python JDBC adaptor](https://pypi.org/project/JayDeBeApi).